 Did you know that with a low-interest rate mortgage you can own a home for less than you pay in rent?
 Milwaukee Habitat offers affordable brand new and completely rehabbed homes for qualifying applicants.
 We also offer an Affordable Mortgage Program for families interested in purchasing a home on the open market.
-If you meet these qualifications, the first step to becoming a Habitat homeowner is to complete an application.
+If you meet these qualifications, the first step to becoming a Habitat homeowner is to complete our virtual Homeowner Orientation.

 Need for Affordable Housing